AI Control Architecture

 AI Agent Governance

-Framework for institutional accountability.
+Framework for governed accountability.

 Action Prevention